-It’s true fermentation process does create some alcohol.
+It’s true some fermentation process does create some alcohol.
 As yeast consumes and ferments sugar to produce CO2 and ethanol (along with that distinct probiotic tang), some alcohol remains in the final product.
 It is a constant cycle and thus the alcohol in kefir and kombucha is self-limiting, unlike beer or wine, which are intentionally brewed to have higher alcohol content.
 Because real kefir and kombucha are naturally fermented and not pasteurized to kill the beneficial yeast and bacteria, the trace amount of alcohol in kefir and kombucha varies from brew to brew.

 When you brew at home, primary fermentation (pre-flavors) alcohol content will likely be less than 0.5% (allowing them to be called non-alcoholic under strict guideline since ripened fruits will likely have higher alcohol content than this).

 When in doubt, ask your commercial brewer to test the alcohol content from time to time.
-Getting drunk on kefir and kombucha is unlikely, however, because you have to drink A LOT (!) to feel the buzz.
+Getting drunk on kefir and kombucha is unlikely, however, because you have to drink A WHOLE LOT (!) to feel the slight buzz.
 Having said that, consult experts whenever doubts arise for related religious reasons.

 DO WE HAVE TO USE SUGAR IN KEFIR AND KOMBUCHA MAKING?